 Fabric can get soaked to the edges

-While we tested a handful of non-disposable options, the Pawtect Pads Washable Dog Pee Pads from Pet Parents was the only one that provided comparable performance to our favorite disposable options.
+While we tested a handful of non-disposable options, the Pawtect Pads Washable Dog Pee Pads from Pet Parents were the only product that provided comparable performance to our favorite disposable options.
+And after three months of real-world testing, they have held up well in the wash without any signs of wear.

 Described as a "WickQuick proprietary fabric blend," the material in the Pawtect pee pads was surprisingly absorbent.
 We found that it quickly absorbed several cups of water, pulling the liquid into the center of the pad.
 The main disadvantage to this design is that there's no margin around the absorbent area of the pad, so there's always a possibility that it might be a little soggy wherever you grip to pick it up.